chaudharypraveen98/Competitive-Programming/Python/Hackerrank/Python If Else/README.md

 ## **[Python If-Else](https://www.hackerrank.com/challenges/py-if-else)**

-Check Tutorial tab to know how to to solve.<br>Task Given an integer, , perform the following conditional actions:<br>
+Check Tutorial tab to know how to to solve.<br>Task Given an integer,`n`, perform the following conditional actions:<br>
 <ul>
 <li>If `n` is odd, print Weird</li>
 <li>If `n` is even and in the inclusive range of `2` to `5`, print Not Weird</li>